wp-plugins/adminer/readme.txt

 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the .pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

 == Changelog ==
+= v0.2.3 (03/01/2010) =
+* include new Adminer version 2.3.0
+* Small changes on css-file
+* see [changelog](http://adminer.svn.sourceforge.net/viewvc/adminer/trunk/changes.txt "Adminer changelog") of Adminer for more informations about changes

 = v0.2 (21/09/2009) =
 * Include new Adminer version 2.1.0